 But then the infamous 1980 season arrived, and unbeknownst to Nolan, nearly half of his entire team had become addicted to crack cocaine when they were introduced to the drug at Training Camp in Vero Beach, FL by Muncie and teammate defensive end Don Reese — who were "free-basing"/ cooking up the drug on a hot-plate in their dorm rooms.

 Muncie had been began dabbling with the drug originally back in college as a senior at the University of California in 1975, but then he quickly became enamored with the revelation of its effects on users who were turning it from a powdered substance into a hardened state (a "rock") to make the drug possible to smoke.

 Muncie's interest in "free-basing" was then heightened even further, after he heard about the infamous incident involving legendary comedian and actor Richard Pryor; who accidentally set himself on fire as he was free-basing the drug, while crazed out of his mind from its effects after an all-night smoking binge.

 One of the unintentional results of the Richard Pryor Incident was that it glamorized the act of "free-basing", and because there was now a new and more POWERFUL way to "get high" — soon powdered cocaine addicts everywhere were trying to learn the methodology of exactly how to free-base.

-Fast forward to Training Camp in the Summer of 1980, and after arriving for Camp at Vero Beach just a few weeks after the infamous Richard Pryor Incident out in Hollywood, the 5th-year veteran Muncie enlisted the aid of Reese to help him find dealers to supply the drug daily to them, and they began utilizing the alternative method of "free-basing" (cooking the drug in its powdered form with a mixture of water and baking soda in a pot on top of a heat source) right there in their dormitory rooms.
+Fast forward to Training Camp in the Summer of 1980, and after arriving for Camp at Vero Beach, FL just a few weeks after the infamous Richard Pryor Incident out in Hollywood, the 5th-year veteran Muncie enlisted the aid of Reese to help him find dealers to supply the drug daily to them, and they began utilizing the alternative method of "free-basing" (cooking the drug in its powdered form with a mixture of water and baking soda in a pot on top of a heat source) right there in their dormitory rooms.

 In an interview just a few years ago after Muncie's death at the age of 60 back in 2013, Archie Manning revealed that he thought Muncie and Reese had hot-plates in their rooms during that summer to cook "soul food".